Please note: (12/3/2013)

 are configured in the room.

-of four tables would occupy most of the
+tables; one row of four tables would occupy

-room, with another table behind this row and
+most of the room, with another table behind this

-with a semi-high ceiling in a series of up-and-down
+The ceiling is semi-high in a series of up-and-down

 V-shapes, which allows for less glare due to